jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 [(62, 63), (62, 66), (62, 67), (63, 66), (63, 67), (66, 67)]
 ```

-### PitchSetSequence

-Ordered, not-necessarily unique sequence of one or more unspelled vertical `PitchSet` values (i.e., chords).

 ### Nodes, Edges, Stacks, Rankings

 In order to keep track of spelling preferences when there is no clear answer, certain data structures have been created: